shfunc/hud-python/rl/README.md

 ## License

-See LICENSE file in the hud_vf_gym directory.
+See LICENSE file in the hud-vf-gym directory.